bruno78/bruno78.github.io/_projects/2016-02-25-jobsboard.md

 A jobsboard application
 <!-- excerpt -->

 This app was created under the tutorial 12 web apps in 12 weeks by Mackenzie Child (@mackenziechild).
-This is the number 7 of the series but I'm not doing in exact order, I choose according with my curiosity and needs.
+This is the 7th tutorial of the series and teaches how to create a jobs board app.
+I choose this tutorial out of sequence, as it related to my interests and needs at the time.

-Github repo
+The code can be found here:

 <https://github.com/bruno78/Getting-Cleaning-Data-Project>